Informatics Perspectives on Decision Taking, a Case Study on Resolving Process Product Ambiguity: Decision taking theory

 Consider an agent $a$ at level $k>2$.
 At the level of $a$ some types of decisions are taken, perhaps with the help of agents of at least the same rank.
 Typically $a$ may be putting into effect a number of threads, by way of multi-threading with a suitable strategic interleaving, one for each of the decisions to which $a$ has a commitment to bring it about by managing its preparation and then enacting it to be taken.
 For a single prospective decision $d$, say of type $D$, agent $a$ can make use of an interface of actions $I_D$, such actions may involve: planning a meeting, asking a colleague for comment, writing a proposed decision outcome for $d$, writing a preparatory proposed decision outcome for $d$, issuing a staff member acting at level $k+1$ or higher to perform one of these tasks, holding a meeting, asking others to review a text and so on.

 This leads to $a$ processing a multi-thread for handling a plurality of decision taking tasks.
-A the same time, however, $a$ may be carrying out actions that may classify as decision making (though not taking) for decisions to be taken at level $k-1$, this again leading to a multi-thread of tasks for decisions which will be taken by $a$'s immediate superiors (having rank below $k$ by definition).
+A the same time, however, $a$ may be carrying out actions that may be classified as decision making (though not taking) for decisions to be taken at level $k-1$, this again leading to a multi-thread of tasks for decisions which will be taken by $a$'s immediate superiors (having rank below $k$ by definition).
 In addition $a$ may be dealing with a multi-thread for tasks that play a role in the decision process for decisions which are going to be taken at level $k-2$.

-Working at level $k$ it is feasible for $a$, in principle to produce preparatory work which may serve as an incentive for staff at levels below $k$ to generate objectives that may involve some decision taking.
-In some cases $a$ can be more influential by proposing ideas for decisions to be taken at higher levels than by deciding about issues that have been determined as belonging to level $k$ or higher.
+Working at level $k$ it is feasible for $a$, in principle to produce preparatory work which may serve as an incentive for staff at levels below $k$ (that is higher in the hierarchy in the sense of being closer to the top) to generate objectives that may involve some decision taking at their level.
+Indeed some cases $a$ can be more influential by proposing ideas for decisions to be taken at higher levels (lower $k$) and therefore by being involved in decision making but not in the corresponding decision taking, than by deciding about issues that have been determined as belonging to level $k$ or higher (i.e. $l>k$).

 Looking down in the power structure at each level decisions are taken for which $a$ carries some responsibility.
 Sometimes such decisions are taken in response of questions emanating from $a$ or from staff members or staff groups with higher authority (that is having lower rank).
 In other cases these decisions are taken without having been given a trigger from above in advance.
 That takes place when a predefined workflow is put into effect and if that workflow calls for a decision to be made.